Metric set analysis tools

 The order of hierarchies determines their grouping order.
 The order of measures determines their sorting priority when sorting by more than one measure.

-Click the circular x button to the right of the hierarchy or measure to remove it from the metric set.
+Click the delete button to the right of the hierarchy or measure to remove it from the metric set.

 If you are working with data directly from a database, spreadsheet, or another regular table of data that was not prepared as a cube, you can replace a regular column with a hierarchy from the Explore window.

 - Date/time columns can be expanded in the Explore window to find time dimension hierarchies and attributes, which you can drag onto the Data Analysis Panel or your visualization to group by time periods such as Year, drill up & down, and more.
 You can expand a hierarchy and drag a specific level you want to group by, or change the level later.

-If you didn't choose a particular visualization yet or customize it, Dundas BI will automatically change the visualization when you first add data based on its recommendations.
+If you didn't choose a particular visualization yet or customize it, a visualization will be generated for you automatically each time you add more data to a new metric set.
 For example, a measure and a time dimension hierarchy will be automatically visualized as a line chart, which is best for seeing the trending of a measure over time.

 At any time, you can change to the visualization of your choice by clicking Re-Visualize in the toolbar and choosing an option.
 Once you have chosen a visualization yourself, customized it, or saved and re-opened this metric set, it will not be changed automatically.

 You can customize a particular visualization in a number of ways: